Confidence bands for multivariate and time dependent inverse regression models: Proof of auxiliary results

-\subsection{Proof of Lemma \ref{lemma4}}
+\subsection{Proof of Lemma \texorpdfstring{ \ref{lemma4}}{4}}

-Note that $\partial^{\alphaup}K$ exists and is integrable for each $\alphaup\in\{0,1\}^d$.
-Consequently, the kernel $K$ is of bounded variation on $[{0},(a_nh)^{-1}]^d$ in the sense of Hardy Krause for each fixed $n$ (see \cite{owen2005}, Definition 2).
-Therefore an application of integration by parts for the Wiener integral (note that the kernel $K$ has not necessarily a compact support) and rescaling of the Brownian sheet $Y_{n,3}^{(+)}$ yields
+Note that $\partial^{\alpha}K$ exists and is integrable for each $\alpha\in\{0,1\}^d$.
+Consequently, the kernel $K$ is of bounded variation on $[{0},(a_nh)^{-1}]^d$ in the sense of Hardy Krause for each fixed $n$ (see Owen \cite{owen2005}, Definition~2).
+Therefore an application of integration by parts for the Wiener integral (note that the kernel $K$ has not necessarily a compact support) and rescaling of the Brownian sheet $Y_{n,3}^{(+)}$ yields Recalling the definition of $Y_{n,2}^{(+)}(x)$ and identity (15) in Owen \cite{owen2005} we can replace the increments by the corresponding integrals, that is where the remainder $R_{n,\mathrm{SI}}(x)$ is defined in an obvious manner.
+From the modulus of continuity for the Brownian Sheet (see Khoshnevisan \cite{khosh2002}, Theorem~3.2.1) it follows that for $a,b\in\R^d$ which yields (note that the dominating term in $R_{n,\mathrm{SI}}(x)$ is given by the summand where $|\alpha|=d$).
+With the same arguments as in the proof of Lemma~\ref{Rio} we finally obtain where we used the estimate \eqref{modcont} for the modulus of continuity of the Brownian sheet (note that this estimate is independent of $x$).